-The finished sea walls will have an improved visual appearance when compared with the existing sea wall.
+The repaired sea walls will have an improved visual appearance when compared with the existing sea wall.

-The repaired sea wall will have the same footprint as the existing sea wall and will not reduce public access to the beach.
+The repaired sea wall will have the same footprint and configuration to the existing sea wall and will not reduce public access to the beach.